bobbrowning/sudsjs/README.md

 ```

 Edit config/suds.js
 Find dbDriver: 'sqlite' and change to your database of choice (mongo, couch, sqlite, postgresql or mysql).
 These codes should match database configurations following this line.
-The configrations that are there are relevnt to the test data.
+The configurations that are there are relevent to the test data.

 Passwords are in local/auth.js

-If you want a quick test, change it to 'sqlite' if not already then to start SUDJS
+If you want a quick test, change dbDriver it to 'sqlite' (if not already) and edit the sqlite section to specify the path of the new directory, Then to start SUDJS
 ```
 ./bin/www
 ```

 In your browser http://localhost:3000

-Administration page http://localhost:3000/admin  login admin@admin.demo password demo.
+Administration page http://localhost:3000/admin  login demo@demo.demo password demo.

 If you are starting from scratch you will need to use the system to register a new user.
 Then edit suds.js and look for superuser: change the email address to the one that you have just registered.